Quick start

 Best uses

-• Add waste for cuts and layout.
+- Add waste for cuts, offcuts, and layout mistakes.

 What this calculator is solving